 Oh the things that I have heard about Shake Shack.
 I was really looking forward to this meal.
 Instead of fighting the crowds at their Madison Square Park location, I went to another one on the Upper West Side.

 We picked up a concrete as well as a couple of burgers and fries.
-I found the concrete, Shack Road – chocolate custard, chocolate truffle cookie dough, marshmallow sauce and almonds, to be overly sweet, but it was satisfying in the New York City heat!
+For our concrete we went with the Shack Road – chocolate custard, chocolate truffle cookie dough, marshmallow sauce and almonds.
+Each location has different combinations so it’s fun exploring all the options.
+I found the concrete to be overly sweet, but it was satisfying in the New York City heat!
 But it sure melted quickly.
 The burgers were good.
 I ordered the single ShackBurger while my brother got the SmokeShack which he really liked.
 The sauce on it was really good.

 366 Columbus Ave

 Hidden inside a dark corner of Le Parker Meridien hotel, you will find this unassuming secret burger place: the Burger Joint.

 Except it’s not so secret because even though I was there in the middle of the afternoon, the line stretched out the door and almost into the lobby of the hotel.
 It can be easy to miss the unmistakable neon burger sign, but it’s there down a hallway on one side of the check in desk.

 I ordered their hamburger with everything (except onions – ew) with a side of fries.
 I loved their fries – definitely better than Shake Shack.
 The burger was pretty decent as well, but I think Shake Shack had a slight edge on them.
 Either way, this was a tasty burger and I’d definitely go to this secret, not so secret, burger place again.